johnston9/shot-caller/TESTING.md

 </h2>

 ### Scheduling
-Description/Requirements: View Schedules for a Shoot Day.
+Description: View Schedules for a Shoot Day.
 Create Schedules by Creating Days then selecting Scenes from a menu which automatically adds the Scene's breakdown info to a stripboard.<br>

 - Use Case: View all Shoot Days.<br>